 This healthy first birthday cake is made with whole grains and natural sweeteners and is a fun way to celebrate the big day!
 The cake tastes like maple and vanilla, with a slightly tangy yogurt frosting.

 We like to top it with fresh fruit for a simple and bright finish.

 Remind me, what’s a smash cake?

 A smash cake is a cake meant for a baby turning 1.
-The idea is that they will eat, smash, and generally make a mess of all by themselves using their hands and sometimes their bodies!
+The idea is that they will eat, smash, and generally make a mess of it as they explore this new food by using their hands and sometimes their bodies!
+(It’s usually placed in front of baby on a highchair or on the floor on a sheet or drop cloth.)
 It’s a fun tradition to mark a big milestone, and this version of a smash cake is an easy one to make at home.